CleverRaven/Cataclysm-DDA/technology.md

 From a story standpoint, these cells use a small amount of exotic matter from the netherum as a power source, catalyzed by plutonium.
 When the exotic matter runs out the empty plutonium cell can be sent to a central facility to be reloaded... but that facility no longer exists.

 ### Power Armor
 Milspec power armor relies on plutonium cells to function, this is what enables its existence.
 Aside from fictionalized power storage, the rest of its capabilities are real life.
+These are not like the power armour in fallout, more of a combat exoskeleton supporting some armour plating.

+#### Turrets and robots
+At the very end of the cataclysm, dimensional heuristic AI was used to create human-free automated turrets and combat robots.
+These protocols were never meant to be used without a human, and the developers and users of the technology warned against trying to use them in this way.
+Turrets and "independent" robots without a human overseer and a connection to Melchior should be *profoundly* stupid and quite dangerous to anyone around them.

 ### Weaponry
 Like power armor, the major divergence point for weaponry is the existence of high density fictionalized power cells.
 All other technology should be as realistic as possible.
 Due to the extreme rarity and "one and done" nature of plutonium cells, military lasers and things are rare.
 Technology that hasn't even been prototyped, or at the very least modeled theoretically, in our world is probably not appropriate for Cataclysm.